Best of Bolivia & Argentina

 • Take an unforgettable 4WD adventure across the Salar de Uyuni – some of the largest salt lakes in the world.
 Pass cactus islands, train cemeteries and mineral lakes teeming with flamingos.

-• Get under the skin of Buenos Aires with plenty of time to explore.
-With its eclectic neighbourhoods, emphasis on food and wine and huge theatre scene, it’s the perfect place to travel independently.
+• Get to know Buenos Aires with plenty of time to explore.
+With eclectic neighbourhoods, fantastic food culture and renowned theatre scene, it’s the perfect place to spend a few days.

 • Hotel ( 11 nights)